7 Best eCommerce Platforms for Businesses in 2026

 3. Squarespace

-Squarespace is a website builder known for their modern and sleek design aesthetic.
-They provide easy-to-use design tools to help businesses build their eCommerce site without having any coding or technical knowledge.
+Squarespace is a website builder known for its modern and sleek design aesthetic.
+It provides easy-to-use design tools to help businesses build their eCommerce sites without having any coding or technical knowledge.

 Features: Squarespace offers a variety of mobile-optimised eCommerce templates and layout designs, ensuring your online store looks great on any device.
-However, the platform offers limited payment methods as Squarespace Payments is available only in the US, Canada, and the UK.
+The platform accepts various payment methods through Squarespace Payments, including Apple Pay, Google Pay, Klarna, and Link by Stripe.

-Pricing: Squarespace offers three Business and Commerce plans, with pricing ranging from $28 to $62 per month.
-Business plan users are charged a 3% transaction fee, while Commerce Basic and Advanced plan users enjoy zero transaction fees.7
+Pricing: Squarespace offers three Business and Commerce plans, with pricing ranging from A$24 to A$149 per month.
+Business plan users are charged a 3% transaction fee, while Commerce Basic and Advanced plan users enjoy zero transaction fees.4

 Pros